 - 1. Remove bearing housings. - 2.
-Center the rotor in the stator core. - Wedge fiber strips into the lower part of the air gap so rotor does not touch stator core, or remove rotor. - 4.
-Direct fan on unit to blow away excessive moisture. - 5.
-Attach temperature indicators to windings.
-Do not exceed the drying temperatures in the Insulation Drying Temperature table. - An external source of current can be used to circulate direct current through the winding of any type of alternating current motor.
+Center the rotor in the stator core. - 3.
+Wedge fiber strips into the lower part of the air gap so rotor does not touch stator core, or remove rotor. - 4.
+Direct fan on unit to blow away excesive moisture. - 5.
+Attach temperature indicators to windings and follow the procedures described for drying insulation.
+Do not exceed the drying temperatures in the table. - 6.
+An external source of current can be used to circulate direct current through the windings of any type of a.c. machine.
 A portable low voltage motor-generator set, such as is used for welding, is usually suitable.